Real Testing. Unbiased Reviews.

 • Tongue Padding

-While looking at the Merrell Moab 3, you wouldn't think it was one of the most comfortable hiking boots in 2025.
-The rugged design makes this boot look stiff, but it is far from that once you actually get into these hiking boots.
+While looking at the Merrell Moab 3, you wouldn’t think it was one of the most comfortable hiking boots in 2026.

-The Moab 3 does not possess the plushiness like the Kaha or Anacapa, but still has an above average comfort rating.
+The Moab 3 does not have the plushness of the Kaha or Anacapa, but it still has an above-average comfort rating.
 The midsole is cushy but not as forgiving as the top two.

 The sock liner is very sleek and inviting.
-I felt the sock liner combined with the leather gives a nice conforming fit around your foot.
+I felt that the sock liner, combined with the leather, gives a nice, conforming fit around your foot.

 The Sock Liner Of The Moab 3 is one of the most comfortable features

 One area of concern for the Moab 3 is the heel box.
-The heel box lacks some areas of the padding which can cause irritation but not as bad as some other models like the Quest 4.
+The heel box lacks some areas of padding, which can cause irritation, but not as bad as some other models like the Salomon Quest 4.

 I was surprised by how comfortable the Moab 3 was, given its low price.
 This is the top choice for a comfortable hiking boot for those on a budget.

-How We Rate Comfort Of A Hiking Boot
+How We Rate the Comfort Of A Hiking Boot

-Next we move towards padding of the hiking boot to score the inside comfort.
-I measure the thickness of the tongue and note how much padding is present.
+Next, we move on to the padding of the hiking boot to assess the inside comfort.
+I measure the thickness of the tongue and note the amount of padding present.

-I also give a score for padding of the ankle cuff and note how thick the padding is.
-For example, The Salomon Quest has one of the thinnest layers around the ankle cuff, hurting its comfort rating.
+I also score the ankle cuff padding and note its thickness.
+For example, the Salomon Quest has one of the thinnest layers at the ankle cuff, which hurts its comfort rating.

 Our Scoring Breakdown For Measuring Comfort